why The Walt Disney Company [DIS] is a Good Choice for Investors After New Price Target of $109.38

-The Walt Disney Company [NYSE: DIS] surged by $0.04 during the normal trading session on Friday and reaching a high of $86.72 during the day while it closed the day at $85.96.
+The Walt Disney Company [NYSE: DIS] gained 1.08% on the last trading session, reaching $83.36 price per share at the time.
 The company report on August 10, 2023 at 3:30 PM that Disney UNCF Corporate Scholars Named for 2023 Cohort.

 Disney’s UNCF program introduces a new FX-supported scholarship in honor of legendary director John Singleton for students pursuing directing and producing in the next academic year.